RasaHQ/rasa-demo/data/nlu/nlu.md

 - why are ugly
 - why are you ugly
 - your crazy
+- meh, this is stupid
+- stupid rasa

 ## intent:how_to_get_started
 - can you help me to build a bot